alexbriannaughton/bbb-app/README.md

 ## Project Pitch

-x
+Better Bathroom Bureau is an organization dedicated to helping residents and visitors of Seattle access bathroom facilities around the city.
+Our web app catalogues bathrooms that users of the site submit, along with user reviews and ratings for each facility.
+Our goal is to share insight into available bathrooms and collect first-hand accounts of user experiences, in order to helps users have a better bathroom experience.

 ## User Stories

-- Users should be able to login, in order to access their reviews (stretch: and save favorite bathrooms)
+- Users will be able to login, in order to access their reviews (stretch: and save favorite bathrooms)
-- Users should be able to see a list of all of the bathrooms, and also a map of all of the bathrooms (Google Places API)
+- Users will be able to see a list of all of the bathrooms, and also a map of all of the bathrooms (Google Places API)
 - Click on a bathroom and see:
   - the location (probably address but maybe Google Places API thing?)
   - A picture, either of the bathroom or the location in general